wealdtech/ethdo/README.md

 If using the filesystem store, the additional parameter `basedir` can be supplied to change this location.

+> If using docker as above you can make this directory accessible to docker to make wallets and accounts persistent.
+For example, for linux you could use the following command to list your wallets on Linux:
+>
+> ```
+> docker run -v $HOME/.config/ethereum2/wallets:/data ethdo --basedir=/data wallet list
+> ```
+>
+> This will allow you to use `ethdo` with or without docker, with the same location for wallets and accounts.

 All ethdo comands take the following parameters:

   - `store`: the name of the storage system for wallets.
 This can be one of "filesystem" (for local storage of the wallet) or "s3" (for remote storage of the wallet on [Amazon's S3](https://aws.amazon.com/s3/) storage system), and defaults to "filesystem"